Scalable Bayesian Learning with posteriors: Stochastic gradient descent, SGMCMC and deep ensembles

 Figure~\ref{fig:schematic} visualizes the behaviour of the techniques discussed in this section for a two-dimensional multi-modal double well posterior.
 We see clearly that although a deep ensemble finds all modes, it offers no within-mode uncertainty.
 In contrast, serial SGMCMC explores well within modes but struggles to transition between modes.
 Parallel SGMCMC combines the benefits of both methods to provide a more representative posterior approximation.
 In more realistic high dimensional, large $N$ settings runtime and memory requirements become a key consideration.
 Serial SGMCMC requires less total computation since it runs only a single trajectory.
 However, the trajectory must be significantly longer and cannot be parallelized; therefore, serial SGMCMC is perhaps not as well suited to modern computational architectures as the deep ensemble or parallel SGMCMC approaches.
+However, parallel SGMCMC naturally shares many of the caveats of deep ensembles.
+Notably, the resource requirements are significant to parallelize trajectories, although we note the opportunity to collect multiple samples per trajectory \citep{margossian2021nested}.
+Another point of note is that communication costs between cores are expensive and hyperparameter tuning may require alternative approaches to the serial setting and typically need more care (than optimization) to preserve the correct target distribution across trajectories.